 Location: St. Jo

 Distance: About 59 miles away

 The Food: Ancient Ovens is definitely the furthest away on our list at 50+ miles, but it's well worth it.
+This brick oven pizzeria sits on a lovely hillside in St. Jo, TX.
+The pizza isn't anything better than you'll get at a pizza place in town, but Ancient Ovens is worth it for the ambiance and nearby wineries.
 We recommend going with a large group unless you are the type who enjoys sitting with people you don't know.
-They have fixed menu so don't expect a large menu to chose from, but don't worry because pretty much anything you get is delicious.
+They have a fixed menu, but will the pizza is served buffet style (think of a fancy Cici's).
 Reservations are a must and they're often booked up, so plan ahead.
 The view is also awesome if you go at the right time of year.
-Also, there are a few local wineries nearby, so if you give yourself an extra half hour, you can pick up a bottle and bring it to this outrageously good BYOB facility.
+Like we said earlier, there are a few local wineries nearby, and they are a must visit before your reservation at this BYOB facility.
+Make sure to give yourself an extra hour to stop, sample some vino, and pick a bottle (or three) that suits your tastes.